VLambret/smells/doc/analysis_structure_architecture_decision_record.md

     * Which option has been chosen
         * The best option would be reproducing the tree-like file system organization for analysis, <br>
         and managing perfectly and without pain Rust specific concepts about memory management.<br>
-        As we are currently unable to do so, the indirectionnal approach seems unavoidable.
+        As we are currently unable to do so, an indirectionnal approach seems unavoidable.
         The use of HashMap seems to be a simple, robust and efficient strategy for our purpose.